A pergola can have a roof, but it is not necessary. A pergola does not need a roof in order to provide shelter from the elements.

 Choose The Right Material For Your Pergola’S Roof

 A pergola’s roof can be made from a variety of materials, but the most popular choices are metal or wood.
 Choosing between metal and wood roofs is simply a matter of price and durability.
+To help with this decision, the “The Complete Guide to Home Roofing Materials and Systems” book on Amazon is a comprehensive resource that provides in-depth insights on both metal and wooden roofs.

 Metal roofs are usually less expensive and last longer than wooden ones, but they may rust over time.
 If you live in an area that experiences severe weather conditions, then a metal roof may not be the best choice for your pergola.